majidakbari/php-apache-example/readme.md

 ## API Documentation
-In the root of the project there is a postman collection which contains the API doc.
+In the src directory of the project there is a postman collection which contains the API doc.
 Also you can find the API documentation in the following address.

 [API Documentation](https://documenter.getpostman.com/view/1493779/S1TPc1f6?version=latest#23c8dae8-278f-4f37-bc45-80fb8c333ddf)